roryl/zsx/README.md

 Unpoly also has a lot of configurations for targeting different elements, parents, children, appending, prepending and automatically choosing ambiguous cases.
 We consider these uncessary.

 Instead, with ZSX, you control your HTML, the IDs, and classes you wish to target.
 This makes it easier to maintain your HTML and understand your content updates.
-You can always look at the source HTML and know exactly what will happen.
+You can always inspect the source HTML to understand precisely what will happen.

 ### Turbo / Hotwire